aghArdeshir/aghardeshir.github.io/blog/draft-ownerless-software-and-deploy.md

 - There are free solutions on the market, but they are all local to my device, what I need is to create a family account, invite my partner and maybe my children to the same account
 - Everyone in my family should be able to see/edit/add/update transactions they did, so over months we get a beautiful chart to analyze our finances
 - The only solutions on the market for being able to have shared accounts are paid apps, which makes sense, because then they have to host your data, and keep their service running
-- But all of those apps are more expensive than one may expect, because in addition to keeping the service running, they have to pay the develoeprs, support team, employees in general, taxes, etc...
+- But all of those apps are more expensive than one may expect, because in addition to keeping the service running, they have to pay the developers, support team, employees in general, advertisement, taxes, etc...
 - I could go for them to satisfy my need, but I prefer to pay less money (of course!) or maybe I live in a country and I'm not able to purchase that software online, because the payment gateway works only in some countries
 - What other options do I have to have such a software to share with my family withtout having to pay this much or having to pay at all?
 - Aha!
 I "initiate" an expense-manager software in an Ownerless Software, Ownerless Deploy and Onwerless Data platform